 Regardless of your legal entity, be sure to record notes about what transpired during the meeting.
 Store these notes in a safe place with the rest of your accounting records.
 If you are ever questioned by the IRS on the validity of the meeting, your notes will serve as proof that it was a legitimate meeting.

-Many doctors also host the annual Christmas Party and other office events at their home.
+In addition to business meetings, many doctors also host the annual Christmas Party and other office events at their home.
 These would also qualify a rental activities.
-If you also prepare the food, you can charge the market rate for what it would cost to purchase similar food from a local restaurant.
-Use the same guidelines as you would for the business meetings when determining how much to pay in rent.
+If you prepare the food, you can also charge the market rate for what it would cost to purchase similar food from a local restaurant.